 So, procurement in 2022 will need to focus strongly on what we might call the fundamentals of our role.
-Assuring supply of goods and services for our organisations is absolutely key of course, and that means looking at risk and resilience in our supply chains, taking both a short and a longer-term perspective.
-One consequence of that is how organisations are swinging away from some major business trends of the last 20 or 30 years.
-To address vulnerabilities, through 2022 many organisations will be increasing stock levels, relying less on “just in time” supply approaches, insourcing rather than outsourcing services, and focusing on local suppliers rather than global low-cost country sourcing.
+Assuring supply of goods and services for our organizations is absolutely key of course, and that means looking at risk and resilience in our supply chains, taking both a short and a longer-term perspective.
+One consequence of that is how organizations are swinging away from some major business trends of the last 20 or 30 years.
+To address vulnerabilities, through 2022 many organizations will be increasing stock levels, relying less on “just in time” supply approaches, insourcing rather than outsourcing services, and focussing on local suppliers rather than global low-cost country sourcing.

 The other fundamental role for procurement that will come under challenge in 2022 is cost management.
 Many professionals have never experienced inflation running at around 7% overall as it will be in early 2022 – and it will be much higher in certain spend areas.
 Resisting supplier demands for price increases has been relatively easy through the years of very low inflation, but it will be harder in 2022.
 That is going to test negotiation skills, and drive the need to look analytically at your BATNA (best alternative to a negotiated agreement) y to prepare for those potentially tough sessions with suppliers who are demanding 10%, 20%,or even greater price increases.